 - Distracted Driving: Activities that take drivers’ attention off the road, including talking or texting on cellphones, eating, conversing with passengers and other distractions, are a major safety threat.
-The National Highway Traffic Safety Administration (NHTSA) gauges distracted driving by collecting data on “distraction-affected crashes,” which focuses on distractions that are most likely to affect crash involvement such as dialing a cellphone or texting and being distracted by another person or an outside event.
-In 2013, 3,154 people were killed in distraction-affected crashes, and 424,000 people were injured.
-There were 2,910 distraction-affected fatal crashes, accounting for 10 percent of all fatal crashes in the nation, 18 percent of injury crashes and 16 percent of all motor vehicle crashes in 2013.
+The National Highway Traffic Safety Administration (NHTSA) gauges distracted driving by collecting data on distraction-affected crashes, which focus on distractions that are most likely to affect crash involvement such as dialing a cellphone or texting and being distracted by another person or an outside event.
+In 2015, 3,477 people were killed in distraction-affected crashes, and 391,000 people were injured.
+There were 3,196 distraction-affected fatal crashes, accounting for 10 percent of all fatal crashes in the nation, 15 percent of injury crashes and 14 percent of all motor vehicle crashes in 2015.

-- Cellphone Use: In April 2014 the National Center for Statistics and Analysis of the National Highway Traffic Safety Administration released the results of the latest National Occupant Protection Use Survey (NOPUS), which found that in 2012, 1.5 percent of drivers were text-messaging or visibly manipulating hand-held devices, up from 1.3 percent in 2011.
-NHTSA says that the 2012 increase was not statistically significant.
-Driver use of hand-held cellphones was 5 percent in 2012 for the fourth year running.
-Hand-held cellphone use was highest among 16- to 24-year olds (6 percent in 2012) and lowest among drivers 70 and older (1 percent in 2012).
+- Cellphone Use: The latest National Occupant Protection Use Survey (NOPUS) from NHTSA found that in 2015, 2.2 percent of drivers were text-messaging or visibly manipulating hand-held devices, the same proportion as in 2014.
+Hand-held cellphone use was highest among 16- to 24-year olds (4.6 percent in 2015) and lowest among drivers 70 and older (1.1 percent in 2015).
 (See also Distracted Driving paper.)

 - A State Farm study released in late 2012 found that among drivers age 18 to 29, almost half (48 percent) accessed the Internet on a cellphone while driving.
 One-third of those drivers (36 percent) read social media networks while driving.
 Almost half of those drivers (43 percent) checked their email while driving.
 Other age groups engaged in these activities less frequently.